amitmakkad/football_penalty_kick_opengl_cpp/README.md

  - main.cpp - it calls the sequential execution of different components used in project
  - textureloader.py - to convert image into RGB format to render into project
  - fontloader.py - to convert image into RGB format to render into project
+ - Resources - contains different images, text and sound used

 <h2>Contributers:-</h2>